-This is Part 2, the exciting conclusion to How to Transform from a Super Spender into a Super Saver where I fixed 15 budgeting mistakes and saved $3000+ in one year.
+This is Part 2, the exciting conclusion to How to Transform from a Super Spender into a Super Saver where I fixed 15 budgeting mistakes and saved $12,000+.

 I hope you found the 8 tips in Part 1 easy and doable.